 In most cases, contact centers (and agents) are judged by metrics like average handle time (i.e. the amount of time an agent spends to resolve a customer’s question) or first contact resolution rate (i.e. how often an agent is able to resolve a customer’s question or issue the first time they reach out).

-No doubt, these are important metrics to track—there’s certainly nobody who’d say their service was improved because it took longer, or required them to reach out multiple times—but they shouldn’t be the determining metrics for your organization.
+No doubt, these are important metrics to track—there’s certainly nobody who’d say their service was improved because it took longer, or required them to reach out multiple times—but they shouldn’t be the determining metrics for your organization or call center strategy.

-Instead, judge your agents’ performance on metrics that focus on the customer’s happiness—their Net Promoter Score (i.e. how likely a customer would be to recommend you to a friend or family member on a scale of 1 to 10), CSAT score (a customer’s satisfaction with your product or service), and customer loyalty (whether they return to you the next time a need arises).
+Instead, your contact center strategy should judge your agents’ performance on metrics that focus on the customer’s happiness—their Net Promoter Score (i.e. how likely a customer would be to recommend you to a friend or family member on a scale of 1 to 10), CSAT score (a customer’s satisfaction with your product or service), and customer loyalty (whether they return to you the next time a need arises).

 Shifting the focus of your metrics from speed to customer happiness encourages your agents to build relationships with customers.
 By giving them the runway to take a little longer when speaking with customers, they can move past the purely transactional, and into conversations that build those connections that keep customers coming back.